gatech-csl/jes/README.md

 The `tests` folder contains Python programs that test different parts of JES to make sure we wrote them according to the specifications.
 (You can't run these from inside JES.)

+The `packaging` folder contains files used to build the distribution packages for each platform.

 The `demos` folder contains programs you can run to try out JES.